Avi-D-coder/cuttle-card-game-data-analysis/codex-action-log.md

 - User requested linting with ruff, visuals, and a written takeaway document; also asked to ensure code matches the described metric.
 - Later requests: treat move value as the raw change in material diff between successive states (no actor-alignment), keep deck-depth variants and zero-diff flip handling, rerun the full CLI after code updates, and keep this log/takeaways in sync.
  - Asked to make deck-depth views more granular/continuous and ensure plots refresh accordingly.
+ - New request: add a point-aware scoring model (point cards scaled by value, K=2, Q=1.5, 8=1.5) alongside baseline; output parallel artifacts in `artifacts-point-aware/` and a separate takeaway doc.

 ## What was done
 - Built a Python package (`pyproject.toml`) with modules: